Pros:

 Level: Low

-The Montane Loop Belt is also at the lower end of prices in the products we’ve looked at.
+The Montane Loop Belt is also at the lower end of prices in the products we’ve looked at in our best hiking belt roundup.
 This is perhaps surprising given that Montane products usually carry a premium price tag.
 However, as with many lightweight products, there’s a feeling that you’re not getting very much for your money – that’s an emotive response that we’re sure many purchasers wouldn’t share, though!

 Material